The Truth About Cheat Days: Weighing the Benefits & Drawbacks

 Naturally, weekly cheat days tend to be more consequential than a single cheat meal.
-However, there are insidious ramifications of both cheat days and episodic cheat meals, especially in terms of distorting healthy eating behavior and body image.
+However, both cheat days and episodic cheat meals can have insidious ramifications, especially in terms of distorting healthy eating habits and body image.

 But is it really prudent to eat a high-calorie cheat meal or have a full-blown cheat day just because you stick to a "clean diet" for an arbitrary amount of time?

-How Often Should You Have a Diet Cheat Day?
+How Often Should You Have a Cheat Meal/Day?

 To start, we must consider what it means to be healthy.
 In biological terms, "health" is defined as the prospect of our survival.
 Therefore, anything conducive to extending our lifespan is healthy.

 On the contrary, anything that threatens our survival is unhealthy.
-Thus, things like carcinogens, toxic substances, and noxious chemicals are seen as categorically "unhealthy."
+Thus, carcinogens, toxic substances, and noxious chemicals are seen as categorically "unhealthy."
 But not so fast...

 All chemicals that enter the body abide by the same principle that the dose makes the poison [1].
-Even the most dangerous toxins can be harmless in small enough quantities, just as seemingly healthy chemicals, like water and vitamins, may be dangerous in excess.
+Even the most dangerous toxins can be harmless in small enough quantities, just as essential nutrients, like water and vitamins, may be dangerous in excess.

-Yes, even a slice of pizza or a few pieces of chocolate candy can be completely healthy for someone who is regularly active and controlling their overall calorie intake.
-It might take some time to wrap your head around this concept, especially if you've been a diehard "clean eater" for years.
+Yes, even a slice of pizza or a few pieces of chocolate candy can be completely healthy for someone who is regularly active and controls their overall calorie intake.
+It might take some time to understand this concept, especially if you've been a diehard "clean eater" for years.

-So, how does this circle back to the topic of cheat meals and cheat days?
-Well, once you acknowledge that there are no "off-limits" foods, you start to realize that you don't need to be so restrictive about what you eat on your diet.
+Now, how does this relate to cheat meals and cheat days?
+Well, by acknowledging that there are no "off-limits" foods, you start to realize that you don't need to be so restrictive about what you eat on your regular diet.

-You can eat some "junk" foods and still lose weight/be healthy.
+You can eat some "junk" foods and still lose weight, build muscle, and be healthy.
 The key is moderation and portion control, both of which are ironically the antithesis of cheat meals and cheat days.

 Many people scoff at the notion that having just one cheat day per week will ruin their fat-loss efforts, but it absolutely can.
-Consider the example of a 170-pound individual with an estimated daily energy expenditure of 2,250 calories; this person sticks to a weight-loss diet — 1,800 calories per day — from Monday to Saturday, and then has a cheat day on Sunday with 5,000 calories.
+Let's consider an example of a 170-pound individual with an estimated daily energy expenditure of 2,250 calories.
+This person sticks to their weight-loss diet—1,800 calories per day—from Monday to Saturday and then has a cheat day on Sunday with significantly more calories, let's say 5,000 total.

 • 6 days x 450 daily calorie deficit = -2,700 calories